ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

 ## Renown and Fighter Upgrades

-The biggest updates of this release are the renown system and fighter upgrades.
+The biggest additions of this release are the renown system and fighter upgrades.

 "Renown" is the currency of the campaign mode